 Autophagy-Boosting Foods and Supportive Supplements

-- Spices like curcumin and ginger activate autophagy, so feel free to spice up your plate.
+- Spices like turmeric, garlic and ginger activate autophagy, so feel free to spice up your plate.

 - Drinks like green tea, ginseng tea and coffee (with or without caffeine) help induce autophagy, most likely due to their high polyphenol content.

-- Tasty ingredients like coconut oil, mushrooms, lentils, green peas, pomegranates also have an activating effect.
+- Other tasty ingredients like coconut oil, certain mushrooms (chaga and reishi), cruciferous vegetables, onions, parsley, cloves, green peas, pomegranates also have an activating effect.

-- Supportive supplements like Omega-3 fish oils, vitamin D, MCT Oil, resveratrol and nicotinamide
+- Supportive supplements like Quercetin, Curcumin, Omega-3 fish oils, Vitamin D, MCT Oil, Resveratrol and Nicotinamide r

 - Intermittent fasting – which, by creating a caloric deficit for up to 16 hours at a time, lightly stresses the body, which in turn helps trigger autophagy.

 - Low carb eating – or, in its most aggressive form, the ketogenic diet, which, by radically reducing carb intake, triggers ketosis, turning fat into a clean-burning fuel source.
 That’s a bit of ‘good’ cellular stress that promotes autophagy.

 - Protein fasting – as in reducing protein grams to roughly 20 per day, no more than once or twice a week and not on days when you plan to do some strength training – save protein fasting for your lighter effort days.